SmokinCaterpillar/pypet/doc/source/cookbook/tutorial.rst

 * `log_stdout`:

     *pypet* will log all console output.
-So even if you don't use the logging module but simple `print` statements in your python script, pypet will write these statements into the log files if you enable `log_stdout`.
+So even if you don't use the logging module but simple `print` statements in your python script, *pypet* can write these statements into the log files if you enable `log_stdout`.

 .. _logging: https://docs.python.org/2/library/logging.html